ooyeraju/phonebuk/README.md

 # phonebuk
-This is an app for storing Name and Phone No,
+This is an online platform where you can store your Phone Number and Name.

+#code
+This is developed using Flask, SQLite, HTML and Bootsrap.